Apricot-Robotics/ar1/README.md

 - The robot has only 1 sensor and it publlishes its data to the /scan topic
 - The drive topic of the robot is '/cmd_vel'
 - The odometry topic and frame are 'odom'
+- The footprint of the robot is 810mmx510mm with 'base_link' at its center

 ## Tasks
 - [ ] There's an error in the robot's description package which won't show up as an error, but it might hinder your other tasks.
 Find out the error and correct it